phing-brasil/phing-docs/src/render/capitulo6/escrevendo-tasks.html.md

 attributes and at least one of them should be set, you may want to check the attribute values inside the init() or main() method.

-In out example the setter is named setMessage , because the XML attribute the echo task accepts is "message". setMessage now takes the string "Hello World" provided by the parser and sets the value of the internal class property $strMessage to "Hello World".
+In out example the setter is named setMessage, because the XML attribute the echo task accepts is "message". setMessage now takes the string "Hello World" provided by the parser and sets the value of the internal class property $strMessage to "Hello World".
 It is now available to the task for further disposal.